grantmcdermott/R-intro/regression-intro.md

 ## 1 height    0.756    0.0622      12.2 0.0000000178    0.634     0.878
 ```

-We can easily (visually) compare changes in the coefficients across models thanks to the fact that we saved the output in data frames with `broom::tidy()` above.
+Visually, we can easily compare changes in the coefficients across models thanks to the fact that we saved the output in data frames with `broom::tidy()` above.

 ```r